jdx/mise/README.md

 ```
 Enables rtx to automatically modify runtimes when changing directory

 This should go into your shell's rc file.
-Otherwise it will only
-take effect in the current session.
+Otherwise, it will only take effect in the current session.
 (e.g. ~/.bashrc)

 Usage: activate [OPTIONS]

 Options:
   -s, --shell <SHELL>
-          Shell type to generate script for
+          Shell type to generate the script for

           [possible values: bash, fish, zsh]